lyeoni/nlp-tutorial/translation-transformer/README.md

 # Neural Machine Translation with Transformer
-This neural machine translation tutorial trains a Transformer model on a set of many thousands of English to French translation pairs to translate from English to French.
+This neural machine translation tutorial trains a Transformer model on a set of many thousands of French to English translation pairs to translate from French to English.

 ## Model Overview: Transformer
 <p align="center"><img width= 400 src="https://pytorch.org/tutorials/_images/transformer_architecture.jpg"></p>